mattermost/docs/source/guides/deployment.md

 Mattermost is an open source developer collaboration suite offering workplace messaging across web, desktop and mobile, project management, incident management and integration with toolchains and apps.

-You can run Mattermost as an MIT-licensed Linux binary working with MySQL or PostgreSQL, available in [open source and commercial editions and offerings](https://docs.mattermost.com/about/deployments-and-editions.html) via cloud and self-hosted environments.
+You can run Mattermost as an MIT-licensed Linux binary working with MySQL or PostgreSQL via cloud and self-hosted environments.

 ## :cloud: Cloud Deployment